 What are your stamps made of, how do you make them, and do you sell them?

-You can read more about how I form, decorate, glaze, and fire on my Process page.
 I design and make all my porcelain stamps, including the Kieffer one I use to sign my work.
-I demonstrate how I do this and answer all questions about the technique & application in my Clay Stamps Demo and at in-person workshops, so that folks can make their own stamps with designs of their own.
+I demonstrate how I do this and answer all questions about the technique & application in my Clay Stamps Demo and at in-person workshops, so that folks can make their own stamps with their own designs.
 I have no interest in selling my stamps and feel the patterns are unique and specific to my work.
+You can read more about how I form, decorate, glaze, and fire on my Process page.

 Where can I find more of your work?